 More Recent Developments

-During the last ten years, two new aspects have been introduced.
-A new Lifetime Achievement Award was initiated in 2008 to recognise long-term commitment to niobium metallurgy.
-A second initiative, related to the Charles Hatchett Award has been the establishment of Charles Hatchett Award Seminars, held adjacent to the annual prize-winning ceremonies in London in July each year.
+In 2008 two new aspects were introduced.
+A Lifetime Achievement Award was initiated to recognise long-term commitment to niobium technology.
+A second initiative, related to the Charles Hatchett Award has been the establishment of Charles Hatchett Award Seminars, held adjacent to the annual Award ceremonies in London in July each year.

 Forty Years of the Charles Hatchett Award – The Technical Impact of Niobium Research